Real Sociedad: 21st century

 In the 2012–13 season, Real Sociedad finished in fourth place and qualified for the 2013–14 Champions League for the first time since the 2003–04 season, but in the play-offs, this time.
 In the play-offs, the club defeated Lyon 2–0 in both legs to qualify for the group stage.
 Real Sociedad, however, did not make it out of the group, earning just one point.

 On 10 November 2014, Real Sociedad announced David Moyes as the chosen manager to replace Jagoba Arrasate, who was sacked following a series of poor results.
 Moyes became the sixth British manager in the club's history, however he was sacked 9 November 2015 after falling to 16th in La Liga.
 Later that day, he was replaced by Eusebio Sacristán.

 Sacristán signed an initial contract until 30 June 2017.
 His contract was renewed in 2017, but Sacristán was ultimately dismissed after a string of poor performances left that 15th in the table and drawn into a relegation battle.
 Aiser Garitano became the next head coach, having arrived from Leganés.
 He lasted only seven months before being dismissed, with the team also in 15th place, with only five wins in his seventeen league matches.

 Garitano was succeeded by reserve team manager and local boy Imanol Alguacil on 26 December 2018.
 During his tenure, he oversaw an attacking style of play combining pace, precision, power, and exuberance.

 In 2008, at Real Sociedad's annual general meeting, Iñaki Badiola, at the time the club's president, accused the preceding club management of buying doping substances.
-In 2013 Badiola gave an extended interview were he accused José Luis Astiazarán's presidency of paying up to €300,000 to Eufemiano Fuentes to dope players on the team between 2001 and 2007.
+In 2013 Badiola gave an extended interview in which he accused José Luis Astiazarán's presidency of paying up to €300,000 to Eufemiano Fuentes to dope players on the team between 2001 and 2007.
 José Luis Astiazarán, who was Real Sociedad's president between 2001 and 2005, denied the claims.

 Real Sociedad won its third Copa del Rey on 3 April 2021, the nearly year-long delayed 2020 Copa del Rey Final due to COVID-19, in a Basque derby against Athletic Bilbao.
+In the 2022–23 season, the club finished fourth in La Liga to qualify to the next season's Champions League for the first time in ten years.